 Here are some of our top sellers:

 Arugula – Sow seeds in the garden as soon as soil can be worked in spring.
 They will germinate in about 7 days and are ready to harvest in 3 to 4 weeks.
 For a continuous harvest, sow seeds every 2 weeks until temperatures heat up.

 Beets – Sow seeds in early spring as soon as the soil can be worked.
-Beets prefer a well-drained, sandy soil.
+Beets prefer well-drained, sandy soil.
 Avoid high nitrogen fertilizers as this will encourage top growth at the expense of root development.
-As with all root crops good soil aeration is key to uniform, robust development.
+As with all root crops, good soil aeration is key to uniform, robust development.
 Consistent moisture is also important.
-Keep areas weed free to avoid competition for nutrients.
+Keep areas weed-free to avoid competition for nutrients.

 Carrots – Sow seeds in spring about 2 weeks before the last frost date.
 Carrots need deep, loose soil to form a robust root.
 Keep the bed weeded to avoid competition for nutrients from other plants.
 Too much nitrogen will result in forked roots.
 When the seedlings are about 2-inches tall, thin them so there is about 1 to 4-inches between them.
 Cover the shoulders with mulch or soil to keep them from turning green and bitter.

 Collards – Collard transplants can be planted 4 to 6 weeks before the last frost date in your area.
 Plant in fertile, well-drained soil with a pH of 6.5 to 6.8.
 Rich soil encourages rapid growth and tender leaves, which are the best-tasting collards.

 English Peas – Direct sow in the garden 4 to 6 weeks before the last frost date in your area.
 They will germinate in soil temperatures as low as 40 degrees F. Seedlings will survive late snow and short periods of temperatures down to 25 degrees F.